 The project starting date and duration will be fixed in the Grant Agreement (Data Sheet, point 1).
 Normally the starting date will be after grant signature.
-Retroactive application can be granted exceptionally for duly justified reasons - but never earlier than the proposal submission date.
+Retroactive application can be granted exceptionally for duly justified reasons but never earlier than the proposal submission date.

-Project duration: 36 months (extensions are possible, if duly justified and through an amendment).
+Maximum project duration: 24 months (extensions are possible, if duly justified and through an amendment).

-Milestones and deliverables
+KPIs, milestones and deliverables